 Graduate construction assessment centres: what to expect

-The day began with introductions to the assessors – all directors of various parts of the company – and presentations about the business and the variety of roles on offer.
+The assessment centre began with introductions to the assessors – all directors of various parts of the company – and presentations about the business and the variety of roles on offer.
 This was followed by two graduate employees talking about their jobs, the range of projects they had been involved in and how they had worked their way up.
 ‘We came in exactly the same way as you.
 We’ve all sat where you’re sat now, so you will make it through the day,’ they joked.
 The atmosphere was relaxed and fairly informal and soon enough the candidates were looking much at ease.